 The health service is evaluated with quality indicators

-Quality indicators aim to monitor the quality and safety of healthcare and encourage these aspects to be visible so that the services can be assessed.
+Quality indicators aim to monitor the quality and safety of healthcare, encouraging these aspects to be visible so that services can be effectively assessed.
 Quality indicators can be used for internal and external monitoring to determine if the quality and safety of the service is following recognised professional standards and criteria.

 Furthermore, quality indicators can increase quality awareness and thus contribute to improvements within healthcare.